Netanyahu set for comeback, says on brink of "big" election win

 His voice hoarse from weeks of campaigning across the country, Netanyahu vowed to form a "stable, national government," as the crowd interrupted him singing "Bibi, king of Israel."

-Lifted by a strong showing from his far-right and religious allies, Netanyahu, who is on trial for corruption he denies, was on course for a comeback, according to Israeli television exit polls late on Tuesday, which predicted his bloc of four parties taking 62 of the Knesset's 120 seats.
+Though the landscape could shift as the ballot count trickles in, the partial tally showed Netanyahu, who is on trial for corruption he denies, leading a bloc of four parties taking 67 of the Knesset's 120 seats.

-Less than 18 months out of office, Netanyahu said he would wait for the actual vote count, with final results expected in the coming days.
+Less than 18 months out of office, Netanyahu said he would wait for official results.

 But the fragile alliance unravelled a year into its rule.

-As actual results began trickling in, Lapid stopped short at conceding the election and said he would wait until the final count.
-Exit polls late on Tuesday predicted his camp would take 53-54 Knesset seats, far behind Netanyahu.
+Lapid has stopped short of conceding the election and said he would wait until the final count.

 "The people want a different way.
 They want security," Netanyahu said, "they want power, not weakness ... they want diplomatic wisdom, but with firmness."